Insights & Discussion

 2020 Nutrients Cocoa Polyphenols and Gut Microbiota Interplay: Bioavailability, Prebiotic Effect, and Impact on Human Health Sorrenti V, Ali S, Mancin L, Davinelli S, Paoli A, Scapagnini G

-Cocoa Dark Chocolate Gut Microbiota
+Cocoa Dark Chocolate Prebiotic

 The study revolves around observing the effects of dietary intake of cocoa polyphenols, bioactive compounds with antioxidant and anti-inflammatory properties, on gut microbiota.
 These polyphenols have poor absorption in the gut and hence, rarely enter the systemic circulation in their natural forms.
 Instead, through a bidirectional interaction with the gut microbiota, they stimulate the proliferation of beneficial bacteria and inhibit the growth of harmful ones, thereby acting as a prebiotic.